 How Long Does It Take to Remortgage?

-Even though you’re remortgaging to fund the purchase of a second home, commercial property or buy-to-let property, lenders will treat your remortgage application as a new mortgage.
+Even though you’re remortgaging to fund the purchase of a second home, commercial property or buy to let property, lenders will treat your remortgage application as a new mortgage.
 This can include a mortgage interview, credit checks, income and affordability checks and a property valuation.

 Any issues or queries that arise from the property valuation can also hold up your mortgage application.
 If your property's current value is below what is outstanding on your mortgage, it could delay the process, or you may have to wait until the price recovers before continuing with your application.